lakshmireddy-77/docker/README.md

 =====
 RUN commands

-RUN instracution configure the image like installing packages and doing some configurations RUN executes at the time of image building docker build -t run:v1 .
+RUN instruction configure the image like installing packages and doing some configurations RUN executes at the time of image building we can have multiple run commands beacuse we will install lot of packages docker build -t run:v1 .

 # nginx run